Crypto KOL vs Crypto Influencers: Which One is Better for Web3 Growth?

 Why it works:

-New tokens, NFT drops, or gamified projects benefit from influencer-powered awareness.
 Influencers generate viral momentum, bring in early community members, and get your brand trending.

 Why it works: